 Once the cycle is finished, you’re done!
 The dishwasher is shiny and clean: no sweat involved!

 How Often Should You Clean Your Dishwasher?

 You should clean your dishwasher filter once a week.
-However, a deep clean need only be carried once every six months or so.
+However, a deep clean needs only be carried out once every six months or so.
 That being said, if you do notice a smell coming from your dishwasher, or your dishes not coming out particularly clean in the interim, then it certainly won’t do any harm to do another deep clean.

 Heavily invested in dishwasher chat?
 Then good news – I’ve got more for you!
 Here’s my pick of the top plastic-free dishwasher detergents and tablets and a handy guide on how to save energy using your dishwasher.